-NHMRC is also committed to supporting its Administering Institutions, and the health and medical research sector more broadly, to address the multiple challenges posed by the COVID-19 pandemic.
+NHMRC is committed to supporting its administering institutions, and the health and medical research sector more broadly, to address the multiple challenges posed by the COVID-19 pandemic

-NHMRC recognises that the COVID19 pandemic may be affecting the research of our current grant holders.
+NHMRC also recognises that the COVID-19 pandemic may be affecting the research of current grant holders.
 If you have received a grant and circumstances have changed - for example, there has been a delay in your Research Activity because of involvement in the clinical or public health response - you can apply to vary your grant.
-We understand the need to be flexible in these uncertain times.
+More information is available on our research funding page.

-COVID-19: Guidance on clinical trials for institutions, HRECs, researchers and sponsors is a joint statement that reflects the shared views of all state and territory Departments of Health, the Therapeutic Goods Administration (TGA), NHMRC and the Clinical Trials Project Reference Group (CTPRG), of which all of these entities are members.
+COVID-19: Guidance on clinical trials for institutions, HRECs, researchers and sponsors is a joint statement by all state and territory departments of health, the Therapeutic Goods Administration (TGA), NHMRC and the Clinical Trials Project Reference Group (CTPRG), of which all of these entities are members.

 It provides general information and advice to institutions conducting or overseeing research, Human Research Ethics Committees (HRECs), researchers and sponsors in the context of the COVID-19 pandemic.
 It is directed towards those involved in clinical trial research and other relevant clinical research, but also may be of use to institutions, HRECs and researchers in other fields.